Difficulty Level of Jinshanling Hike, Tips for Beginners and Experts

-You will go from tower to tower until you walk to tower 22 (Simatai West) as Simatai East is closed.
+You will go from tower to tower until you walk to tower 22 (Simatai West / East Gate) as Simatai East is closed.
 Along the way, you will enjoy the best scenery/ landscape views of the Wall.
 It’s worth your effort!

 Be ready for a demanding hike as Jinshanling Great Wall has the crumbling stairs and wall– this is definitely not a stroll along a level path.

 Our Great Wall one day hike from Jinshanling to Simatai West is all about enjoying the amazing environment of the Great Wall.
 The fun and informative day trip is good for you, with stops along the way to take in the views, and take pictures while learning about Great Wall’s past.

 This moderate-rated one day hike requires that you be fit.
 Since you will not be hiking long distances, this trip is appropriate for beginners.
 However, in order to enjoy the trip to the fullest, you will need to be in good shape.

-Good walking shoes, waking poles are advisable.
+Good walking shoes, walking poles are advisable.
 Take plenty of water.
 If you do a little walking each week, even around a city, and the idea of walking at an easy pace for 3-4 hours (with plenty of breaks along the way) does not bother you then you will be fine!